Code-Institute-Submissions/NickBaker11-BlueFoot-Tours/README.md

 information and media.
 Clicking on the logo will also bring the user to the Home page.
 The Contact page has a form with name, email and query sections that would allow the user to ask questions of the company in regard to tours/extra information.
-In the footer of each page there are links to social media (Facebook and Instagram)and TripAdvisor where they would be able to access the sites social media presence and find reviews if the were company real.
+In the footer of each page of each page there are links to social media (Facebook and Instagram)and TripAdvisor where they would be able to access the sites social media presence and find reviews if the were company real.

 ## Technologies Used